evoljosh/evol-posts/README.md

 - User input is escaped on the frontend to prevent basic XSS

 ## Author
-Josh — Final Project, Web Programming 1
+Josh & Michaeljr— Final Project, Web Programming 1